 The PRIMM Method -- Predict, Run, Investigate

-In Chapter 31, you built the workbench -- uv, pyright, ruff, pytest, and Git.
+In Chapter 44, you built the workbench: uv, pyright, ruff, pytest, and Git.
 Every tool is installed, every configuration file is in place, and SmartNotes has a clean foundation.
 Now you use it.
-This chapter is where you meet Python for the first time -- not by writing it, but by reading it.
+This chapter is where you meet Python for the first time, not by writing it, but by reading it.

-Before AI assistants, the bottleneck in software development was writing code.
-Developers spent most of their time typing, debugging syntax, and looking up API documentation.
-Writing was slow, so reading was a secondary concern -- you mostly read code you had written yourself.
+Before AI coding tools, the bottleneck in software development was writing code.
+Developers spent most of their time typing, debugging (finding and fixing errors in) syntax (the rules for how code must be written), and looking up documentation for libraries and services.
+Writing was slow, so reading was a secondary concern.

 AI changed the equation.
 Tools like Claude Code and GitHub Copilot generate code in seconds.
 Writing is no longer the bottleneck.
 Verification is.
-GitClear's 2025 research, analyzing 211 million changed lines of code, found that 7.9% of newly added code was revised within two weeks in 2024, up from 5.5% in 2020 -- a 44% increase in code churn.
+GitClear's 2025 research, analyzing 211 million changed lines of code, found that 7.9% of newly added code was revised within two weeks in 2024, up from 5.5% in 2020 (a roughly 44% relative increase in code churn), meaning code that gets written and then quickly rewritten (calculated from the 5.5% and 7.9% figures).
 Code is being written faster but corrected more often.
 The bottleneck has moved.

 | Era | Bottleneck | Primary Skill | What Slows You Down |